ashithwilson/tools/README.md

 # Tools
-Stuff I use daily to get things done fast.
+Stuff I use daily to get things done faster.